 While our skilled artists hand paint each stone with high quality paint made specifically for granite, the paint color on an outdoor memorial slowly fades over time.

-Factors that Cause Headstone Paint to Fade
+What Factors Cause Headstone Paint to Fade and Discolor?

-As with anything located outside, outdoor elements like rain, snow and sunlight all cause paint to diminish over time.
+As with anything located outside, outdoor elements like rain, snow and sunlight all cause headstone paint to diminish over time.
 However, the speed of paint degradation depends on two main factors: headstone type and memorial location.

 Due to weather and climate changes, rain and snow can sit in the letters over time and erode the paint.

-What to Do When the Paint Fades
+What Should You Do When Headstone Paint Fades?

 It may feel worrisome when the paint on your loved one’s headstone begins to fade.
 As a lasting representation and celebration of the life lived, you want it to look its best at all times.